Cephei/JsonNetConfigurationBinder/README.md

 # JsonNetConfigurationBinder
-Add support for Json.net during Microsoft.Extensions.Configuration binding.
+Add support for Json.net and JsonConverter during Microsoft.Extensions.Configuration binding.
+This is a proof-of-concept and not fully tested!

-## USAGE:
+## Example Usage:
 _I want to support Jace.net math expressions in my configuration._

 #### Program.cs